 The Hunter Creek Valley trail system is one of the most iconic in the town of Aspen and generally starts with a burner right off the bat.
 Smuggler Mountain starts in town and is one of the most popular hiking trails all year round.
 It’s one and a half miles to the overlook with an 800-vertical foot gain — fairly steep and a relentless on a bike.
 But once at the overlook, the sky is the limit.
 Roots and rocks and technical riding — not for the faint of heart or true mountain biking beginners — abound on BTS, Lollipop, Tootsie Roll, Iowa Shaft, and 10th Mountain.
 These are all interconnected trails that can be looped together and will wind and climb and eventually drop you in the Hunter Valley.

 From here you can call it a day and take the Hunter Creek Trail back down into town or you can keep climbing and exploring by finding Hummingbird, Four Corners, Hobbit, Sunnyside and other trails that will eventually put you back near town depending on which route you take.
-Aspentrailfinder.com is a great resource for maps with distances and elevations.
+Aspentrailfinder.com is a great resource for maps with distances and elevations, as well as The Mountain Bike Project.
 Be sure to pack lots of snacks and water for some of these Hunter Valley expeditions.

 A relatively new addition to the cross country circuit in Aspen is Sky Mountain Park.
 Located directly southwest of the airport, Sky Mountain — easily discernible by the rotating radar tower that sits at the top — boasts 15 miles of single track that can be looped together to suit all ability levels and distance needs.
 Airline, Cozyline and Viewline will all get you near the summit with spectacular views ranging from Buttermilk to Snowmass.
 Deadline is a flowing downhill trail with super fun berms and table tops.
 Skyline provides a connection from the top of Airline and Cozyline to the top of Deadline but don’t think of it as a simple “in between”, the views from Skyline will make you stop to catch your breath from more than just the pedaling.
 Sky Mountain trails are all well marked and perfect for beginner / intermediate riders looking to improve their skills.
 Sky Mountain also provides a great way to connect Aspen riders to the trails of Snowmass.
 Tom Blake starts at the bottom of Highline and is one of the most beautiful trails in the valley.
 Aspen trees surround you as you make your way to either Government trail and Buttermilk beyond which will lead back toward Aspen, or through Snowmass Village and on to South Rim, North Rim and Seven Star.
 Again, aspentrailfinder.com provides great maps with difficulty designations and mileage.